stbnrivas/dataModels/specs/PointOfInterest/PointOfInterest/doc/spec.md

 -   `refSeeAlso` : Reference to one or more related entities that may provide extra, specific information about this point of interest.

-    -   Attribute type: List of References
+    -   Attribute type: Property.
+List of References
     -   Optional

 ## Extended POI Categories